godotengine/gdnative-demos/cpp/pong/README.md

 Where PLATFORM is: `windows`, `linux`, or `osx`.

-This creates the file `libsimple` in the respective subfolders in the `project/gdnative` directory.
+This creates the file `libpong` in the respective subfolders in the `project/gdnative` directory.

 Dependencies: